Tiny-Earth/DemoSite/site/src/intro.md

 - Science for All Americans (American Association for the Advancement of Science [AAAS], 1989) called for a scientifically literate public and charged higher educators with teaching scientific “habits of mind.”
 The report noted that employers demanded efficient and effective employees with problem-solving capabilities, the ability to work in teams, and analytical skills, yet students were unprepared for these demands.
 - Bio2010 [bio20102003transforming](@cite) recommended that science curriculum should reflect the nature of science as a dynamic, interdisciplinary, and rapidly changing frontier, rather than a static body of facts.
 - Vision and Change (AAAS 2008; 2011) furthered the Bio2010 recommendations by enumerating key biology concepts and science skills, encouraging teaching practices that focused on these concepts and skills, and calling for more research in STEM higher education.
 - Engage to Excel [president2012report](@cite) illuminated national STEM workforce shortages, including racial and gender disparities.
-The report purported that addressing these weaknesses required improving undergraduate STEM education.
-The report recommended widespread adoption of active learning strategies and undergraduate research experiences, citing dozens of studies demonstrating their effectiveness.
+The report purported that addressing these weaknesses required improving undergraduate STEM education based on evidence.
+The report recommended widespread adoption of active learning strategies and undergraduate research experiences.
 - Indicators for Monitoring Undergraduate STEM Education, a National Academies report, reinforced goals for improving the quality and impact of undergraduate STEM education [dibner2018indicators](@cite) by engaging students in evidence-based educational practices.
-They broadened the call to strive for inclusion by providing equitable access to STEM opportunities.
+They broadened the call for reformed STEM education to include equitable access to opportunities, in addition to using inclusive practices.
 - Levers for Change [american2019levers](@cite) noted that the benefits of active learning extended beyond knowledge and skills to include “attitudes, sense of belonging, and persistence in STEM” and again pleaded for widespread adoption of evidence-based strategies to support students.
-- The Federal Strategic Plan for Advancing STEM Education and Cultivating Talent (CoSTEM, 2024) proposed organizing a plan for coordinating federal agencies across give areas: STEM engagement, teaching and learning, workforce development, research and innovation, and environments.
+- The Federal Strategic Plan for Advancing STEM Education and Cultivating Talent (CoSTEM, 2024) proposed organizing a plan for coordinating federal agencies across several areas: STEM engagement, teaching and learning, workforce development, research and innovation, and environments.
 The report called out course-based research experiences as an effective tool for providing students with access and opportunity to STEM research.
+- In Equitable and Effective Teaching in Undergraduate STEM Education: A framework for institutions, educators and disciplines, the National Academies of Sciences, Engineering, and Medicine (NASEM 2025) stated that the lack of widespread adoption of evidence-based teaching perpetuates educational disparities.
+The report recommended that students actively engage in disciplinary learning by leveraging student interest and identities, accounting for sociocultural influences, and providing transparency in process and intentions.

 Despite these findings, 70% of instructors have reported extensive use of lecturing in their courses, rather than evidence-based instructional strategies [american2019levers, stains_anatomy_2018](@cite), citing the absence of formal pedagogical training as one of the main reasons [walczyk2007obstacles](@cite).
 The good news is that faculty who receive pedagogical training are more likely to seek innovative teaching methods and implement learner-centered practices (Marsh & Hattie, 2002; Walczyk & Ramsey, 2003).